top of page

 West-Country based voice and piano partnership Penelope Appleyard and Jonathan Delbridge perform creative and entertaining recital programmes on historical themes.
 They are currently focussing on domestic music of the Regency era.

-Frequently to be found in period costume, chauffeuring 209 year old Broadwood square piano Lady Catherine around the UK in a Skoda estate, Penelope and Jonathan are now touring their programme 'Sense & Musicality' on the theme of Jane Austen and Music, in celebration of the writer's 250th Anniversary.
+Frequently to be found in period costume, chauffeuring 209 year old Broadwood square piano Lady Catherine around the UK in a Skoda estate, Penelope and Jonathan perform their semi-theatrical programmes 'Sense & Musicality' on the theme of Jane Austen and Music, and 'A Musical Kind of Little Wilderness' about Jane and the great outdoors.

 They have commissioned 'Ode to Pity', a rare song setting of an Austen poem by composer Donna McKevitt, written especially for 'Sense & Musicality'.
-This was released alongside two further Austen related singles (Song from Burns and Robin Adair) in September, with a launch concert at Bath Abbey as part of the Jane Austen Festival 2025.
-They will be giving an online talk entitled ‘A Song for Jane’ about the commission for lecture series Jane Austen & Co in November.
+This was released alongside two further Austen related singles (Song from Burns and Robin Adair) in September 2025, with a launch concert at Bath Abbey as part of the Jane Austen Festival.
+They given an online talk entitled ‘A Song for Jane’ about the commission for lecture series Jane Austen & Co and have been featured in articles for Continuo Connect and Interlude HK.
+Penny gave an interview on her research into Jane Austen for The Thoroughly Good Classical Music Podcast and their recordings have been played on BBC Radio3.

 Read more about the performers below...